-- Participation from all team members. - Effective communication of the key issues, with sufficient context, within the time limit. - Content addressing and demonstrating understanding of all three points listed above (High-level description; project governance and communication; your experiences and insights). - Constructive feedback for other presentations in class.
+- Participation from all team members. - Effective communication of the key issues, with sufficient context, within the time limit. - Content addressing and demonstrating understanding of all three points listed above (High-level description; project governance and communication; your experiences and insights). - Constructive feedback for other presentations in class (see Appendix B for the feedback form that you will use).